 Types of hiatus hernia

 - Sliding hiatus hernia is the most common type.
 In this situation, the sphincter muscle at the bottom of the gullet (oesophagus) and the top of the stomach protrudes through the hole (hiatus) in the diaphragm.
 This is the muscle separating the lungs from the tummy (abdomen).
 The hernia may slide up and down, in and out of the lower chest.
 It is often quite small.
+This type of hiatus hernia tends to be associated with symptoms of acid reflux (see below.)

 You may also see hiatus hernias referred to as types 1-4 depending on where the stomach and oesophagus are in relation to the diaphragm.